nnarek/plfa_solutions/src/plfa/part2/Lambda.lagda.md

 1.  `` (ƛ "x" ⇒ ` "x") ``
 2.  `` (ƛ "x" ⇒ ` "x") · (ƛ "x" ⇒ ` "x") ``
 3.  `` (ƛ "x" ⇒ ` "x") · (ƛ "x" ⇒ ` "x") · (ƛ "x" ⇒ ` "x") ``
+Answer is 2 because a ∙ b ∙ c is same as (a ∙ b) ∙ c and we need to reduce (a ∙ b) first.

 What does the following term step to?
 (Where `twoᶜ` and `sucᶜ` are as defined above.)